My Thoughts & Ramblings regarding the book and movie

 Just as Juliet stated in one of her letters, all good books lead a person to other authors and books.
 Since the mention of Charles Lamb, I’ve enjoyed and shared the poem “The Old Familiar Faces” and soaked up his famous motto: “Contented with little, yet wishing for more.”
 (Don’t you just love that?)
 I’m researching other writings and the tragic life stories of Charles and his sister Mary.
 I had never heard of either of them.
 “Perhaps there is some secret sort of homing instinct in books that brings them to their perfect readers.”
 This quote from the book, featured just inside the cover, gave me goosebumps before I even started reading.
 Because I believe that is true…in a God-sense, more than a magical sense.
 Soon after I began reading The Guernsey Literary and Potato Peel Pie Society, my husband and I were browsing around an antique store, and as usual I ended up in a section of dusty books, haphazardly stacked in no particular order.
 The faded red spine of a rather large volume caught my eye: it was TALES FROM SHAKESPEARE by Charles Lamb.
 I don’t care what anyone says…this book was meant for me to find.
 For one thing, I’ve been meaning to read Shakespeare in depth and just can’t seem to get into it, and this book is made for children, which is great.
 For another thing, if you’ve read The Guernsey Literary and Potato Peel Pie Society, you know that Charles Lamb is the main author who brought people together in the story.
 It was a truly goosebumpy moment, finding that book.
 (Yes, I bought it.)

 But the greatest moment of the book (and movie) for me, was when I was watching the credits roll at the end.
 (Don’t you hate watching the movies on television, where you can’t read the credits, or hear the soundtrack?)
 I watched and listened carefully, and realized the audio was of the readings at the meetings.
-I rewound and listened…took notes of who was presenting, and what they were reading.
+I rewound and listened…took notes of who was presenting, and what they were reading…leading me to more discoveries.
 At the very end, little Kit recited the poem “Now We Are Six” by A.A.
 Milne, which I had never heard.
 I cried.
 Because I have a precious granddaughter who is six, and I would love for her to stay six forever.
 She has memorized the poem.
 Just tell me that wasn’t for me.
 This felt like the cherry on top of the sundae of my experience with this compelling book and movie.

 It was meant for me, and maybe it’s meant for you too.
 Happy reading.